inet-framework/inet/doc/src/users-guide/ch-transport.rst

 network stacks to be used in simulated networks.
 The NSC project is created by Sam Jansen and available on http://research.wand.net.nz/software/nsc.php.
-NSC currently contains Linux, FreeBSD, OpenBSD and lwIP network stacks, although on 64-bit systems only Linux implementations can be built.
+NSC currently contains Linux, FreeBSD, OpenBSD, and lwIP network stacks.
+However, on 64-bit systems, only Linux implementations can be built.

-To use the :ned:`TcpNsc` module you should download the :file:`nsc-0.5.2.tar.bz2` package and follow the instructions in the :file:`<inet_root>/3rdparty/README` file to build it.
+To use the :ned:`TcpNsc` module, you should download the :file:`nsc-0.5.2.tar.bz2` package and follow the instructions in the :file:`<inet_root>/3rdparty/README` file to build it.